Does Scarecrow’s Fear Toxin Work on the Joker?

 Scarecrow’s Fear Toxin is a really dangerous weapon that can either seriously damage or completely destroy the psyche of the individual victim.
 People usually don’t have immunity to Scarecrow’s Toxin, but the comic books have shown that some characters are – in fact – immune to his Toxin; ironically, Scarecrow himself wasn’t always among them.

 But, since we are talking about the Joker, we need to answer whether he is immune to the Toxin or not.
-In most iterations, the Joker is known for being “immune” to Crane’s Toxin, but if we define immunity as being able to fight of the effects of the Toxin, we are not exactly sure if Joker’s immune.
+In most iterations, the Joker is known for being “immune” to Crane’s Toxin, but if we define immunity as being able to fight off the effects of the Toxin, we are not exactly sure if Joker’s immune.
 He certainly has no fears and the Toxin wouldn’t really have any effect, but we’re still unsure what happens in Joker’s body.

 If he were immune, the Toxin wouldn’t do anything to his body, to his neurochemistry and would just dissolve inside his body like any other harmless substance.
 But, the lack of any visible effect of the Toxin might also be due to the fact that Joker is so specific that he has no fears, meaning that the Toxin doesn’t really have anything to trigger, despite having the same effects on the body.
 Until someone dissects the Joker, we’ll probably never know.